JuzerShakir/Predicting_Boston_Housing_Prices/README.md

 - `boston_housing.ipynb`: This is the main file where I have performed my work on the project.
 - `housing.csv`: The project dataset.
 I'll load this data in the notebook.
 - `visuals.py`: This Python script provides supplementary visualizations for the project.
+- `export/` : Folder containing HTML and PDF version file of notebook.

 Template code is provided in the `boston_housing.ipynb` notebook file.
 I will be required to use the included `visuals.py` Python file and the `housing.csv` dataset file to complete my work.
 While some code has already been implemented to get me started, I'll need to implement additional functionality when requested to successfully complete the project.